Connecticut Sports Betting

 Gambling in Connecticut is split between two entities: tribal casinos and the Connecticut Lottery.
 The Mashantucket Pequot Tribal Nation operates Foxwoods Casino, while The Mohegan Tribe operates Mohegan Sun Casino.

 The two tribes have exclusivity over casino gambling in the state.
 Meanwhile, the Connecticut Lottery handles draw games, scratch-offs, and Keno.

 The Lottery also gets licenses to run 15 retail sportsbook locations around the state.
-While it hasn’t been explicitly stated, it seems like those retail locations will be at the 14 Sportech-owned off-track betting parlors.

 The December deal between the Mashantucket Pequot Tribal Nation and Foxwoods described the partnership as “multi-channel” since it includes both sports betting and daily fantasy sports (DFS).
-What it does not mention is whether online casino or poker is included in the deal.

 Given DraftKings Sportsbook is based out of Boston, it is no surprise the company prioritized getting into neighboring Connecticut.
 Foxwoods has long been a destination for Boston gamblers, so the partnership is a natural fit.